 Pay.UK Limited (Pay.UK) understands the importance of protecting your personal information.
 This privacy notice sets out how and why we collect and use your personal information and your rights in relation to your personal information, when you interact with us whether via the Pay.UK website or otherwise.

 For the purpose of this notice, “we” or Pay.UK refers to Pay.UK Limited (CRN 10842779).
-With effect from from 1 March 2019, this Privacy and Cookie Notice replaces all Privacy and Cookie Notices relating to the Image Clearing Scheme of Cheque & Credit Clearing Company, Bacs Payment Schemes, Faster Payments Scheme and UKPA (“Group Companies “).
+With effect from 1 March 2019, this Privacy and Cookie Notice replaces all Privacy and Cookie Notices relating to the Image Clearing Scheme of Cheque & Credit Clearing Company, Bacs Payment Schemes, Faster Payments Scheme and UKPA (“Group Companies “).
 This is because Pay.UK acts as the new payment systems operator and carries the overall responsibility for all data privacy matters.

 In some scenarios, Pay.UK will be acting in the capacity of data controller and in others as data processor.
 This policy is applicable when we act in the capacity of data controller.
 If you need further details, have a query or have a complaint about our use of your personal information, please contact our Data Privacy Team:

 - By post at 2 Thomas More Square, London E1W 1YN